vjavmahs1/Enginnering-Honor-Studnet-DSS/README.md

 >coverage run --source='./eh_app' manage.py test\
 >coverage report -m

 Load the test seed data.
+Loading of other data (other .yaml files in the fixtures folder) will populate the db with config data.
 >python manage.py loaddata test_seed

 Get out of virtual env.